Shenzoni/Autochat_Whataxx/Doc/DISCLAIMER.md

+📌 Disclaimer

-This project is for EDUCATIONAL and RESEARCH purposes only.
+This project is provided strictly for EDUCATIONAL and RESEARCH purposes only.

-The author is NOT responsible for:
+The author does NOT take any responsibility for any consequences arising from the use of this software, including but not limited to:
-- Account bans
+- Account suspension or permanent bans
-- Legal issues
+- Legal issues or violations of local/international laws
-- Misuse of this software
+- Misuse or abuse of the software
-- Violation of WhatsApp Terms of Service
+- Any violation of WhatsApp Terms of Service

-This software is NOT affiliated with, authorized, maintained, sponsored or endorsed by WhatsApp or Meta.
+This software is NOT affiliated with, authorized, maintained, sponsored, or endorsed by WhatsApp or Meta Platforms, Inc.
+By using this software, you acknowledge and agree that you are solely responsible for how it is used and for any risks or damages that may occur.

-Any usage of this software is at your own risk.
+Use this software at your own risk.